Chulinuwu/intaniahack/Backend/README.md

 ## dev mode
-`air -c .air.toml` to start the server in dev mode
+`air -d -c .air.toml` to start the server in dev mode

 ## prod mode
 `go run main.go` to start the server in prod mode